MetaforceWebsite/metaforce-docs/pages/coreFeatures/projects.md

 Instead of package.xml, Metaforce Project use its own xml file named `metaforce-manifest.xml` to retrieve metadata components under the project.

-> the `metaforce-manifest.xml` is identical with the `package.xml`.
+> Notes: the usage of `metaforce-manifest.xml` is totally same with the `package.xml`.

--   The file metaforce-manifest.xml is `auto generated` while you create a new project.
+-   The metaforce-manifest.xml file is `auto generated` while you create a new project.
--   The file metaforce-manifest.xml file can be `updated via Package XML Builder`.
+-   The metaforce-manifest.xml file can be `updated via Package XML Builder`.
--   The file metaforce-manifest.xml file can be `retrieved to refresh its all components`.
+-   The metaforce-manifest.xml file can be `retrieved to refresh its all components`.

 ## Code Editor Actions

 ### Save On Local (Cmd + S)

+> Save your changes on local file only.
+The grammar check/validation won't be applied.

 ### Save To Salesforce (Cmd + Shift + S)

+> Save your changes to salesforce server.

 ### Refresh From Salesforce (Cmd + Shift + R)

+> Fetch latest metadata content from salesforce server.

+### Run Apex Test

+There are 2 ways to run an apex test class:

+1. `Run Quick Test`: run apex test methods only without generating code coverage.
+It can be used to quickly validate if your test methods have any exception during execution.
+2. `Run Test`: run apex test methods and generate code coverages.

+> Tips: When writing apex test class, you can use "Run Quick Test" to test if all test methods can be executed successfully.
+Then, use "Run Test" to check if the code coverage is sufficient for the deployment.

 ### Show Apex Coverage

+> Show apex coverage percentage and highlight covered code lines in code editor.
+Please always ensure your apex code coverage is great than 75% at least.

 ### Open In Salesforce (Cmd + Shift + O)

-### Show Apex Coverage
+> Show apex coverage percentage and highlight covered code lines in code editor.

 ### Diff With Target Org

+> See a diff between current apex code and the same apex in the target org you select.

 ### View References

+-   View components which are referenced by current component.
+-   View components which reference to current component.

 ### View Console Logs (Cmd + Shift + L)

+> Show code editor logs

 ### Format Code (Cmd + Shift + F)

+> Quick format your apex, html, js, xml, etc.

 ### Editor Font Size

+> Change font size in code editor.

 ### Editor Themes

+> Change the theme of code editor.